tcarrio/blogish/README.md

 Zola is a static site generator written in Rust which provides the bulk of functionality in this blog.

 GitHub Actions is utilized for deploying to GitHub Pages.
+The [Zola Deploy Action] provides a simple way to configure CI jobs to execute.
+In my case, I am able to build for PRs and publish in `main`.

 Devenv makes it simple across systems to quickly start up a shell with a Zola executable in the path and everything else it needs.